-In which case is the change of position with time constant?
+In which case is the change of position with time as constant?

 We observe that in case of the wall clock, change in position of minute hand is the same for every minute.
-How do we know this?
-Measuring the angle between two positions of the minute hand is the way.
 But in the case of the butterfly, the change in its position is not constant while it is flying from one flower to another in the garden.